Medical Coder Resume Examples

 - Analytical Skills: Capability to analyze and interpret clinical information to make informed coding decisions.

-- Experience: Demonstrated history of working in a clinical environment, with specific coding achievements outlined.
+- Experience: Demonstrated history of working in a clinical environment, with specific coding accuracy rates and throughput metrics outlined.

-- Adaptability: Openness to continuous education and adapting to the ever-evolving coding guidelines and healthcare technologies.
+- Adaptability: Openness to continuous education and adapting to evolving coding guidelines, ICD-10-CM annual updates, and healthcare technologies.

 Resume Optimization Tips for Medical Coders

-- •Highlight Certifications and Education: Place your coding certifications and relevant education prominently to catch recruiters' eyes immediately.
+- •Highlight Certifications and Education: Place your AAPC or AHIMA coding certifications prominently to catch recruiters' eyes immediately.

-- •Use Industry Keywords: Incorporate specific coding languages and software names, such as ICD-10 or Epic, to get past automated screening systems.
+- •Use Industry Keywords: Incorporate specific coding systems and software names, ICD-10-CM, CPT, HCPCS, Epic, 3M Encoder, to pass ATS filters.

-- •Customize Your Resume: Tailor your resume for each job application by aligning your skills and experience with the specific job description.
+- •Customize Your Resume: Tailor each application by matching your credentials and experience to the specific job description's service line and payer mix.

-- •Include Professional Development: Mention any ongoing education or workshops attended to show your commitment to staying current in the field.
+- •Include Professional Development: Mention AAPC or AHIMA CEU credits, specialty certifications, and professional memberships to show ongoing commitment to the field.

 How to write a medical coder resume